-The complete set of elements defined in the MathML 2.0 Recommendation9 is split into two principal subvocabularies: the presentation markup and content markup elements.
-The presentation markup elements are oriented towards describing the visual rendering of mathematical expressions and objects.
-The content markup elements aim to capture the underlying meaning of a mathematical expression or object, without regard to its presentation.
+The complete set of elements defined in the MathML 2.0 Recommendation is split into two principal subvocabularies: the presentation markup and content markup elements.
+The presentation markup elements describe the visual rendering of mathematical expressions and objects.
+The content markup elements specify the underlying meaning of a mathematical expression or object, without regard to its presentation.

 CellML is used to describe the structure and mathematics of cellular models.
-For this reason, valid CellML documents must only contain content markup elements within a <mathml:math>element.
-There is one exception: model authors may use MathML presentation markup elements inside a <mathml:annotation element to associate rendering information with a particular expression.
+For this reason, valid CellML documents must only contain content markup elements within a <mathml:math> element.
+There is one exception: model authors may associate rendering information with a particular expression by placing MathML presentation markup elements inside a <mathml:annotation-xml> element.
 CellML processing software may ignore the contents of <mathml:annotation> and <mathml:annotation-xml> elements.